-But jeggings aren’t fated to live on as the snubbed sweatpants of jeans for eternity.
-They can actually take on multiple forms (and cotton-spandex ratios), lending themselves to styles that are much more digestible for the fashion folk.
-As comfy-pant enthusiasts, we like to leave no stone unturned (so that you can leave no pant unzipped) — and so we found a few jegging-adjacent jeans that hit the mark ahead.
+However, if you think that jeggings are the only way that denim can be comfortable, think again.
+Jeans can take on multiple forms (and cotton-spandex ratios), lending themselves to styles that are much more digestible for fashion folk.
+As comfy-pant enthusiasts, we like to leave no stone unturned (so that you can leave no pant unzipped) — and so we found a few forgiving pairs of jeans that hit the mark ahead.
 These styles are stretchy without sacrificing integrity and relaxed without revealing they’re literally effortless.
 Try them on and find out — you may never take them off.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
-All of our market picks are independently selected and curated by the editorial team.
-If you buy something we link to on our site, Refinery29 may earn commission.
+All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.